 Initially in Honolulu Gnowles worked within the U.S. domestic satellite industry during the emergence of competitive telecom carriers allowing initial competition.

 Gnowles experience includes policy change work in the international satellite industry in a satellite commercialization business utilizing C-band frequencies and on-orbit capacity on the first-generation NASA TDRS System for international digital communications.

-This work during a period of emerging international satellite deregulation & initial international telecommunications competition resulting from the break-up of the Intelsat monopoly – United States Policy for Separate Systems from the Intelsat consortium – allowing the provisioning of international digital voice and data markets between the U.S. and Europe and the U.S. and Asia lowering costs and increased choices for users.
+This work during a period of emerging international satellite deregulation & initial international telecommunications competition – resulting from the break-up of the Intelsat monopoly i.e. Separate Systems from the Intelsat consortium – allowing the provisioning of competitive international digital voice and data markets between the U.S. & Europe and the U.S. & Asia lowering costs and increasing choice.

-Work during early satellite deregulation in these emerging markets – utilizing Russian built GEO communications satellites from the Russian Space Agency (RSA) & Informcosmos launched on Proton rockets placed in ITU authorized geostationary satellite positions leased from the Kingdom of Tonga throughout the Asia/Pacific Region – allowed more and better information exchange.
-This business model – Matt Nilson – was later utilized worldwide – and is today – by the largest satellite industry fleets.
+Work during early international satellite deregulation in these emerging markets included the utilization of Russian built geostationary communications satellites – with the Russian Space Agency (RSA) & Informcosmos – for regional television in newly competitive deregulating markets including India.
+Launched on Proton rockets from the Baikonur Cosmodrome and placed in ITU authorized geostationary satellite positions leased from the Kingdom of Tonga throughout the Asia/Pacific Region – these satellites allowed early competition in emerging markets.
+This business model was later utilized worldwide – and is today – by the largest satellite industry fleets.

-In exploration geophysics and cutting edge oceanography, as in most sciences, more digital information faster is better in the transfer of knowledge.
+In exploration geophysics and cutting-edge oceanography, as in most sciences, more digital information faster is better in the transfer of knowledge.

-- Michigan Technological University
+Michigan Technological University

 Northern Michigan University